University of Minnesota Medical Center Residency Program

 10. Good-humored and knowledgeable staff and faculty with diverse experience and backgrounds who enjoy picnics, bad puns, intramural volleyball, Halloween parties, and social gatherings

-DOES UNIVERSITY OF MINNESOTA MEDICAL CENTER REIMBURSE FOR RELOCATION EXPENSE?
+DOES UNIVERSITY OF MINNESOTA MEDICAL CENTER PAY FOR MOVING EXPENSES?

 IS COUPLES MATCHING ACCEPTED AT UNIVERSITY OF MINNESOTA MEDICAL CENTER?